ab604/lung-neoantigen-supplement/README.md

 Supplementary Material 2 is Table S2, a compressed `csv` file containing all the mutations (variant calls) from the WES comparing tumour to normal adjacent tissue.
 It has 106,285 rows with 16 columns comprising the variants from 24 donors.
-Only SNVs, IN
+Variant types are single nucleotide variant, insertion, deletion and complex variant.
+<a href="#tbl-supp-02" class="quarto-xref">Table 2</a> contains the
+description of the column variables.

 | Column variable | Description |
 |-----------|-------------------------------------------------------------|